 immunity against diseases similar in symptoms to influenza, but

 caused by other pathogens.
-Influenza vaccination carried out during
+Influenza vaccination given in

-time of the previous epidemic season cannot provide a reliable
+time of the previous epidemic season, cannot provide reliable

-allergies or an unusual reaction to a previous vaccination, or any
+allergies or unusual reactions to a previous vaccination, or any

 The vaccine should not be used if the color of the suspension is uncharacteristic or